Checkout

 What is checkout?

-The checkout process starts when a shopper clicks the ‘Buy Now’ or ‘Proceed to Checkout’ button and ends when the order is successfully placed.
-It includes entering billing details, choosing a payment method, and confirming the order.
+The checkout process starts when a shopper clicks “Buy Now” or “Proceed to Checkout” and ends when the order is successfully placed.
+It includes confirming the items in the cart, entering shipping details, choosing a payment method, and submitting the order.
+Behind the scenes, a payment gateway authorizes and processes the transaction in real time, then returns a success or failure response to the store.

 Why is checkout important in ecommerce?

-Checkout is where all your marketing and product efforts pay off, or don’t.
-A smooth, fast, and trustworthy checkout process leads to higher conversions.
+Checkout is where all your marketing, traffic, and product effort either pays off or drops off.
+A smooth, fast, and trustworthy checkout leads to higher conversions, while a slow, confusing, or restrictive one sends shoppers away at the moment they were ready to buy.

 Example of checkout

 A customer visits an online clothing store and adds a T-shirt and a pair of jeans to their cart.
-Once they’re ready to buy, they click on the cart icon and hit the ‘Checkout’ button.
+Once they’re ready to buy, they click on the cart icon and hit “Checkout.”

 On the checkout page, they: